Gedjam/Lithium_Pipeline/README.md

 # Lithium_Pipeline

 ## About
-These are a bunch of simple scripts designed for Dr David Cousins.
-These
+These are a bunch of simple scripts designed for Dr David Cousins & the R-LINK project.
+The aim of these scripts is to collect average measures of Lithium concentrations without applying any resampling or interpolation techniques

 ## Requirements
 To run these scripts you first need the following MRI tools installed and setup.
 Please remember to cite all of these tools when using this pipeline